OPSTest/moos-young/README.md

 Others:
 -------------------------------------------------------------------------------

-If you are instreted in what I am doing or you find sth that is technically wrong and in need of correction, please open an issue or mail to younghaizhi@gmail.com, I will take a look and reply you as soon as possiable.
-More info about this repo you can access could be find in my blog-blog.csdn.net/u012150179.
+If you are instreted in what I am doing or you find sth that is technically wrong and in need of correction, please open an issue or mail to " younghaizhi@gmail.com ", I will take a look and reply you as soon as possiable.
+More info about this repo you can access could be find in my blog -- " blog.csdn.net/u012150179 ".